PROJECT PARTNER: Rio Grande National Forest

 WHERE: 400 5th St, Saguache, CO (map)

-LODGING: We will be staying at the Upper Crossing Guard Station, which is a lovely historic rental cabin managed by the Forest Service.
-It is 25 minutes' drive from the jobsite.
+LODGING: We stayed at the Upper Crossing Guard Station, which is a lovely historic rental cabin managed by the Forest Service.
+It was 25 minutes' drive from the jobsite.

 AREA TOURISM: Saguache, CO is rural Colorado at its best.
 Lovely vistas surround the town, and it's a pleasure to drive or bicycle the area's small roads winding through mountain ranges.
 Saguache is only an hour's drive from Great Sand Dunes National Park as well.

 HistoriCorps is a service learning partner of the U.S. Forest Service, Department of Agriculture committed to the preservation and stewardship of significant resources on public lands.